 For more information on visiting York, I recommend the Yorkie the Travelogue Dog videos put together by VisitYork – what better than an adorable dog to inspire you to travel?
 I hope you have the opportunity to get to North Yorkshire soon to experience the #OriginalCityAdventure for yourself!

-Our accommodation & York Passes were provided on a complimentary basis by Visit York.
+Our accommodation & York Passes for our weekend in Yorkshire were provided on a complimentary basis by Visit York.
 However, all opinions and words above are 100% my own.